Best Paid Focus Groups in 2021: Make $150+/hour

-And, online focus groups are conducted…you guessed it…online, so participants can provide feedback from the comfort of their own homes.
+And, online focus groups are conducted…you guessed it…online, allowing participants can provide feedback from the comfort of their own homes..

 There are a few different types of online focus groups:

 - Virtual Group Meeting: This type of online focus group session is usually conducted using a virtual meeting platform, like GoToMeeting or Zoom.
-And, like an in-person focus group, the moderator conducts the session and asks questions as well as encourages an open and honest discussion.
+And, like an in-person focus group, a moderator will conduct the session and ask questions to encourage an open and honest discussion amongst the participants.

 - Surveys: Surveys are super easy to participate in.
 You just fill out a company’s survey and submit it.
 Warm jammies and slippers are optional.

 - One-On-One Interviews: This type of online focus group consists of a researcher or company decision maker interviewing a participant in a one-on-one setting.
 It can be conducted by phone or virtual meeting platform.